JohnSnowLabs/johnsnowlabs/docs/en/alab/install.md

 ![View Resources](/assets/images/annotation_lab/View-Resources.png)

-Now, we can access the Annotation Lab from the provided domain name or also from the location defined for this service under the `Networking > Routes` page
+Now, we can access the Generative AI Lab from the provided domain name or also from the location defined for this service under the `Networking > Routes` page

 </div><div class="h3-box" markdown="1">